severin-lemaignan/wizme-comicrelief/comic-relief-proposal.md

   content of their records, plausibly denying they ever existed in the first place.

+We are well aware of the difficulty of deploying technology like robots in difficult environments like a refugee camp.
+As such, the robot design will put an strong emphasise on the practicalities: the hardware will be rugged, modular (so that broken parts can easily be replaced), the robot's cover will be made out of silicon to protect the robot against water, dust, shocks.
+The robot will be entirely self-sufficient, not requiring any specific wifi or phone network to operate.
+We aim at having a typical battery autonomy of one full day.

+We plan to ensure long-term sustainability by: making the whole platform open-hardware (so that it can be easily duplicated and modified); using a modular hardware design, making individual parts easily replaceable; using off-the-self components; using manufacturing process based on 3D printing, for added accessibility.
+Jérémy Bonvoisin, senior research in sustainable and open hardware, will supervise this aspect of the project.

 ### Who will be involved in delivering the work and what will they do?